 1. Unable To See the Cast Icon, Or Set Up Issues

-When it comes to Apple mobile devices, Netflix is compatible with iPads, iPods, and iPhones with at least iOS 9.0.
-On the other hand, Android tablets and smartphones need to have Android 5.0 or a later version (an earlier version supporting Android 4.4 is available direct from the Netflix website as well).
+When it comes to Apple mobile devices, Netflix is available on iPads, iPods, and iPhones with at least iOS 11.0, and is compatible with devices running iOS 5.0 or later that have already downloaded the Netflix app.
+On the other hand, Netflix is available on Android phone and tablets running Android 2.3 or later while Android tablets and smartphones need to have Android 5.0 or later to use the Netflix app’s current version.

 Wi-Fi is everywhere these days, and most of it uses the same very busy 2.4GHz band to transmit and receive data.
 If you have a modem/router that’s capable of using 5GHz instead, try setting Chromecast up to use it.
 Note that 5GHz support is not available on the original “stick” Chromecast, only the newer “circular” versions.